 15. Impress guests with food replica classes in Gujo city

 Plastic foods are a strategic marketing tactic for restaurants in Gifu, intended to appeal to the taste buds and urge customers to go in.
-Master plastic food replication, thereby hamburgers, ice creams, steak, and more!
+Master plastic food replication, encompassing hamburgers, ice creams, steak, and more!

 16. A life of farmhouses and feudal villages in Shirakawa-Go and Gokayama